-Explore ways to buy Boom Supersonic stock leading up to the IPO.
-Get access to select IPOs with TradeStation which offers free IPO investing to eligible customers.
+Explore ways to own Boom Supersonic stock leading up to and after the IPO.

 Boom Supersonic is a private venture-backed aircraft design and manufacturing company based in Denver, Colorado.